dmaniloff/goobook/README.txt

     # machine google.com
     ;email: user@gmail.com
     ;password: top secret
+    # or if you want to get the password from a commmand:
+    ;passwordeval: gpg --batch -d ~/.mutt/pw.gpg
     # The following are optional, defaults are shown
     ;cache_filename: ~/.goobook_cache
     ;cache_expiry_hours: 24